Cross Browser Testing In Selenium [Tutorial]

 Role of rendering engines in browsers has played a major role in the importance of cross browser testing of websites (and web applications).
-In a nutshell, cross browser testing is required to ensure that your website (or web app) visitors are presented with a uniform experience, irrespective of the browser, browser version, or OS being used for accessing the same.
+In a nutshell, cross browser testing is required to ensure that your website (or web app) visitors are presented with a uniform experience, irrespective of the online browser, browser version, or OS being used for accessing the same.

 Increased Browser Coverage

 Browser coverage is an integral aspect of test coverage.
 The primary agenda of cross browser testing is to perform testing on different browsers and version combinations.